 Below is a brief overview of the top places to stay in Sydney, as well as what makes them stand out from each other.
 Read our full guide below for a more detailed dive into each location, including specific hotel recommendations for each spot and circumstance.

 Circular Quay and The Rocks are historic adjoining neighbourhoods in the centre of Sydney, just a 20-minute car ride from Sydney Kingsford Smith Airport.
-Circular Quay and The Rocks are famous for their historic landmark including the Sydney Opera House and Harbour Bridge, as well as extensive dining and entertainment options.
-Plus, being centrally located and close to several public transport options means you can quickly get to other surrounding areas for more sightseeing.
+Circular Quay and The Rocks are famous for their historic landmarks and top Sydney attractions including the Sydney Opera House and Harbour Bridge, as well as extensive dining and entertainment options.
+Plus, being centrally located and close to several public transport options means you can easily get around Sydney to other surrounding areas for more sightseeing.
 Circular Quay and The Rocks are perfect for first-time visitors interested in Sydney's rich history, visiting iconic landmarks, and epic harbourside views.

 There are plenty of sights to see and activities to do in Circular Quay and The Rocks, and choosing between them can take time and effort.
 Some of the top-rated things to do in these suburbs include: